-- TLB -TCs and TRs are unchanged. - Caches Enabled, coherent and consistent in the absence of hardware failures. - Memory Unchanged, except for the updated Processor State Information (PSI) area.

-Note: The RSE backing store must be restored to OS_INIT, such that the OS has the context to unwind the stack, if desired.
+- TLB -TCs and TRs are unchanged. - Caches Enabled, coherent and consistent in the absence of hardware failures. - Memory Unchanged, except for the updated Processor State Information (PSI) area. - Note: The RSE backing store must be restored to OS_INIT, such that the OS has the context to unwind the stack, if desired.
 This implies that ar.bspstore, and the RSE dirty register partition that existed at the time of the INIT must be restored on entry to OS_INIT.

-5.4 Return from OS INIT Procedure
+5.4 Return from OS_INIT Procedure

+The OS_INIT procedure shall return to the SAL_INIT using a br instruction and the SAL_INIT return address passed in GR12.
 When the OS_INIT procedure returns to the SAL, it must set appropriate values in the Min-State Save area pointed to by GR22, for continuing execution at the interrupted or a new context.
 The operating system must restore the processor state to the same as on entry to OS_INIT except as follows:

+GRs1-7 = Unspecified.

 GR8 = 0 if SAL must return to interrupted context using PAL_MC_RESUME.

 -1 if SAL must warm boot the system.

 GR9 = GP (Physical address value) for SAL.

 GR10 = 0 if return will be to the same context.

 1 if return will be to a new context.

+GRs11-21 = Unspecified.

-GR22 = Pointer to a structure containing new values of registers in the Min-State Save area; PAL_MC_RESUME procedure will restore the register values from this structure; OS_INIT must supply this parameter even if it does not change the register values in the Min-State Save area.
+GR22= Pointer to a structure containing new values of registers in the Min-State Save area; PAL_MC_RESUME procedure will restore the register values from this structure; OS_INIT must supply this parameter even if it does not change the register values in the Min-State Save area.

+GRs23-31= Unspecified.

 PSR = Same as on entry from SAL_INIT except that PSR.mc may be either 0 or 1.

+BR0 = Unspecified.